patmoore/grandperspective/docs/README.txt

 * CONTENTS

-This version of GrandPerspective is released as three separate files:
+This version of GrandPerspective is released as two separate files:

   * GrandPerspective-GRANDPERSPECTIVE_SOFTWARE_VERSION_ID.dmg